Spyker Cars: Early years

-In 1999, the reborn company was founded by Victor Muller and Maarten de Bruijn, and since 2000, Spyker has been building sports cars like the C8 Spyder and the C8 Laviolette.
+In 1999, the reborn company was founded by Victor Muller and Maarten de Bruijn, and since 2000, Spyker has been building sports cars such as the C8 Spyder and the C8 Laviolette.
 Spyker's history of producing aero engines is incorporated in the details in these new cars as well as in the logo.
 The first car built by de Bruijn was the Spyker Silvestris prototype, which inspired the C8 model.

-The C8 Laviolette and C8 Spyder have a 4172 cc Audi V8 engine delivering 400 bhp, acceleration 0–60 mph in 4.5 seconds and a top speed of 300 km/h.
-On July 14, 2005, Spyker announced that the C8 had been approved for sale in the US market.
+The C8 Laviolette and C8 Spyder have a 4172 cc Audi V8 engine delivering 400 bhp, acceleration from 0 to 60 mph in 4.5 seconds, and a top speed of 300 km/h.
+On 14 July 2005, Spyker announced that the C8 had been approved for sale in the US market.

 A Spyker C8 at Salon Prive, London, England.

 Between 2002 and 2006, Spyker built the C8 Double 12 S, which was available from the factory with 5 different levels of performance called Stage I (400 h.p.) through Stage V (620 h.p.), depending on the customer's need for performance.

-Between 2003 and 2007, Spyker built the C8 Spyder T, with the Twin-turbo system developed in conjunction with Cosworth in England.
+Between 2003 and 2007, Spyker built the C8 Spyder T, with the twin-turbo system developed in conjunction with Cosworth in England.
 These engines were capable of 525 h.p. and 0–60 mph acceleration times of 4.0 seconds.

-In 2005, the head designer and founder, Maarten de Bruijn, left the company and founded Silvestris Aquamotive, which builds aluminum space frame speed boats.
+In 2005, the head designer and founder, Maarten de Bruijn, left the company and Simon Koop took over as main designer while Maarten de bruijn founded Silvestris Aquamotive, which builds aluminum space frame speed boats.

-In 2006, Spyker built the C12 La Turbie with a V12 engine capable of 500 horsepower and acceleration from 0–60 mph in less than 4 seconds.
+In 2006, Spyker built the C12 La Turbie with a W12 engine capable of 500 horsepower and acceleration from 0–60 mph in less than 4 seconds.